1983 Chevrolet Camaro Z28 hatchback coupe

 For 1980, the aging second-generation Chevrolet Camaro (the title of Car and Driver‘s road test for the 1980 Z28 was a cruelA medieval warrior on the path to a rocking chair“) received some updates, including exterior styling changes and a more powerful engine for the Z28.
 Not much could be done about the general lack of space efficiency (the EPA rated all Camaros as subcompact cars), the relatively high weight, and the fairly primitive technology.

-The standard (and only) Z28 powertrain for states other than California was the LM1 5.7 liter/350 ci V8 with a four-barrel Rochester carburetor and 8.2:1 compression matched with a four-speed manual transmission.
+The standard Z28 powertrain for states other than California was the LM1 5.7 liter/350 ci V8 with a four-barrel Rochester carburetor and 8.2:1 compression matched with a four-speed manual transmission (a three-speed automatic was available for $63).
 At 190 bhp, this engine had the most horsepower seen in any Camaro since 1974 (sigh).
 For 1980, Chevrolet engineers added a solenoid-driven air intake to the back of the redesigned hood scoop.

-The Z28‘s base price was $7,121; about $26,600 in today’s dollars and just about what a base 2022 Camaro 1LS goes for.
+The Z28‘s base price was $7,121—about $30,600 in today’s dollars.
 Standard exterior and mechanical equipment included heavy-duty shocks and springs, body color Sport mirrors, a front air dam, a rear spoiler, and P225/70R15 white-lettered radial tires (a size still readily available) on body-colored 15-inch wheels.
 Inside, power steering, full gages, center console, cut-pile carpeting, and vinyl bucket seats were standard.
+No radio of any sort was included, with Chevrolet’s assumption likely being that the average Z28 buyer would look for assistance from Crutchfield and others for their sound.

 Options & Production Numbers